Architecture

 Production Mode Data Flow Diagram

-The following Mermaid diagram illustrates the production mode data flow, highlighting Docker Compose orchestration and zk0bot CLI integration:
+The following Mermaid diagram illustrates the production mode data flow, highlighting zk0bot CLI/tmux orchestration:

 graph TD